Description

 The car is very presentable, in excellent mechanical condition and drives splendidly.
 I've done a couple of thousand miles travelling to car shows and meets around Yorkshire and Lancashire during the last three seasons without any breakdowns or issues.

 During my ownership, the brakes have been overhauled including replacement of a flexible hose and seals in the master cylinder.
 New sills have been fitted and inner/ internals sills, cross-members, ribs, outriggers etc., plus foot-wells and inner wings, have all been professionally rebuilt as necessary.
-Heavy duty sound insulation and new carpets have been fitted.
+Some of the photos show that the underbody was extensively cut away before the rebuilding began, not just covered over with patches as sometimes gets done!

 The wood facia and door capping etc. need refurbishing or replacing.
 All but the facia were replaced by a previous owner but to a poor standard.
 The facia is original but much of the lacquer has either separated or chipped off.
-It was going to be my job for this winter.

 The exterior paint finish is good for the most part but is chipped or bubbling in a number of places, most of which are covered in the photos.
 This does need urgent attention to prevent things getting out of hand.